Introduction

 Here follows a few definitions of terms are used throughout the present documentation.

-The term Node refers to an UNIX operating system having a dedicated host name and IP address.
+The term Node refers to an UNIX operating system having a dedicated host name and an IPv4 address.

 A Supervisor instance is a Supervisor damon running on a Node, and with a distinct HTTP configuration.